 Like I said in 20-13: Béarnaise and Hollandaise Sauces, Hollandaise and its variations comprise one of the five mother sauces, a big part of French cuisine.
 Mastering it (and the others) is one of the marks of an accomplished and talented chef.
 I’ve always appreciated a well-made butter sauce, and these variations are intriguing–I’d be interested in eventually trying each one out.

 Here’s where I explain what this whole site is about.
 Settle in–there’s a bit of a story involved.

 When I was a small child in the late 80s-early 90s just learning to cook, my mother gifted me with a set of subscription-based cookbooks called Simply Delicious.
 The set I currently have consisted of three “volumes” (although I’ve been told there are more cards/volumes out there–I don’t doubt it), and I believe I have a good amount of the cards that were produced.
 She (my mom) claims she gave up near the end.
 Thanks, mom.

 Many of the cards have her notations on them, as well as mine.
 I come from a long line of cooks and restaurateurs, and we take our cookbooks seriously when we find good ones.
-They’re my go-to books for basic techniques, dinner parties, and just about any instance where you need easy, clear, traditional recipes. 📜
+They’re still my go-to books for basic techniques, dinner parties, and just about any instance where you need easy, clear, traditional recipes. 📜

 I’ve had these books for 30+ years now, and they’ve been carted back and forth across state lines several times, existed in every kitchen I’ve ever had, and have generally just gotten really beaten up.
 While living in a really terrible apartment in the San Fernando Valley after moving back home to Los Angeles post-college graduation, they were temporarily inhabited by roaches. 😱